CQCL/pytket-docs/manual/manual_backend.rst

 ..
 Each restriction on the circuits is captured by a `Predicate`
 ..
 Querying the requirements of a given backend

 Each :py:class:`~pytket.backends.Backend` object is aware of the restrictions of the underlying device or simulator, encoding them as a collection of :py:class:`~pytket.predictate.Predicate` s.
 Each :py:class:`~pytket.predictate.Predicate` is essentially a Boolean property of a :py:class:`~pytket.Circuit` which must return ``True`` for the :py:class:`~pytket.Circuit` to successfully run.
-The set of :py:class:`Predicate` s required by a :py:class:`~pytket.backends.Backend` can be queried with :py:attr:`Backend.required_predicates`.
+The set of :py:class:`~pytket.predicate.Predicate` s required by a :py:class:`~pytket.backends.Backend` can be queried with :py:attr:`~pytket.backends.Backend.required_predicates`.

 .. jupyter-input::